Hey and welcome!

 The "problem" with being born to not fit in, is you have to take the flak when you shine and stand out.

 Hi!
 So you already know, my name is Jay and I'm a freelance, professionally trained cellist.
 I've been playing since I was around 5 years old.
 I joined my first orchestra at the age of 7, and have since played with many orchestras within the UK, and travelling the world.
 I have taught cello privately and in schools, worked with a diverse range of musicians from beginners to pro, and co-founded various ensembles.
 I have a BA (Hons) degree in music, and will soon be completing a taught MA in cello performance with additional electroacoustic studies.
 I currently study with award winning, internationally renowned cellist, Richard Jenkinson.

-I'm currently principal cellist for Solihull Symphony Orchestra, and 3rd cello with Birmingham Philharmonic Orchestra.
-I also play with Worcestershire Symphony Orchestra, and various smaller ensembles around the Midlands area.
+I'm currently principal cellist for Solihull Symphony Orchestra, and perform regularly with Birmingham Philharmonic Orchestra, and Worcestershire Symphony Orchestra.
+I'm also a guest cellist with various smaller ensembles around the Midlands area.
 I perform at weddings and private functions as a solo acoustic cellist.
-My primary cello is a beautiful English cello aged approx 198 years old (called Sid, and he's lush).
+My primary cello is a beautiful English cello aged approx 200 years old (called Sid, and he's lush).
 I have 2 back up cellos, which I use depending on whether I'm required to perform as concert cellist, or play electroacoustic.

 Things I Love